Theory uncertainties of the irreducible background to VBF Higgs production: Input parameters and Computational Tools

 \subsection{Sherpa}

 \sherpa~\cite{Gleisberg:2003xi,Gleisberg:2008ta,Bothmann:2019yzt,Sherpa:2024mfk} is a general-purpose event generator with a strong focus on perturbative physics, in particular multi-jet merging methods.
 We use version 3.0 of the program for this study.
 The matching of fixed-order NLO corrections to the parton shower is performed in the S-MC@NLO approach~\cite{Hoeche:2011fd,Hoeche:2012ft}, while NLO computations are performed using \textsc{Amegic}~\cite{Krauss:2001iv,Gleisberg:2007md}, \textsc{Comix}~\cite{Gleisberg:2008fv}, and MCFM~\cite{Campbell:1999ah,Campbell:2011bn,Campbell:2015qma,Campbell:2019dru,Campbell:2021vlt}.
-We have cross-checked the virtual corrections against \textsc{OpenLoops}~\cite{Cascioli:2011va,Buccioni:2017yxi,Buccioni:2019sur} and compared the complete NLO predictions against \nnlojet, \herwig and \powhegbox.
+The virtual corrections have been cross checked against \textsc{OpenLoops}~\cite{Cascioli:2011va,Buccioni:2017yxi,Buccioni:2019sur}.
 We use a modified version of the Catani-Seymour dipole shower algorithm (CSS)~\cite{Schumann:2007mg}, which was cross-checked against the \textsc{Dire} parton shower~\cite{Hoche:2015sya} (for S-MC@NLO only).
-The latter has been deprecated in \sherpa, and therefore we only present predictions using the default CSS algorithm.
+The \textsc{Dire} shower has been deprecated in \sherpa, while the NLO matching~\cite{Hoche:2025gsb} for the new \textsc{Alaric} parton shower~\cite{Herren:2022jej,Assi:2023rbu,Hoche:2024dee} is not yet available for initial-state evolution.
+Therefore we only present predictions using the default CSS algorithm.
 The NLO multi-jet merging is based on~\cite{Gehrmann:2012yg,Hoeche:2012yf}.
 Hadronization in \sherpa is provided by a cluster fragmentation model~\cite{Winter:2003tt,Chahal:2022rid}, and multiple parton scattering as a model of the underlying event is simulated according to~\cite{Alekhin:2005dx,Alekhin:2005dy}.